 Next step was to find a reputable dealer, this was actually quite easy.
 Facebook has a Benelli owners group and there was lots of chat on there including dealers getting involved.
 Chat was mostly about which dealer to use, tips and tricks on peoples own bikes, with owner posting photos and write ups about how much they “Love” their bikes!

 Not to be blinkered by Benelli, I visited several mainstream dealers, including, Triumph, Honda, Suzuki and Kawasaki.
 I sat on many beautiful bikes and stared lovingly at their curves and the staggering amount of colours in their range.
-Then seeing the price tag on full display, clipped to the handlebars, the passion to own one suddenly died.
-Also my want to test ride them, fell away really quickly.
+Knowing the price of the Benelli, I saw the price tags.
+Clipped to the handlebars of each bike, the passion to own one of them suddenly died, along with my want to test ride them.
+It just fell away and really quickly.

 The Benelli had thrown out its bait and I was getting hooked.
 More due diligence was needed to be done.
 Comparing insurance deals was a surprise, being it is only a 500cc engine, Insurance quotes came back at only £130 for the whole year (remember my age..)
 This was fully comp (even with no no-claims bonus as I am returning to biking) I thought that was cheap.
-These sorts of costs were not to be ignored and needed to be added to the cost of the bike.
+These sorts of costs were not to be ignored and needed to be added to the cost of the bike, other main stream bikes were returning quotes between £350 and £700.

 Contacting several Benelli dealerships with the help of the Facebook hive, I ended up speaking to Nick at Spa Motorcycles.
-He is based in Cheltenham, Gloucestershire.
-He was enthusiastic and said I could come over and ride one.
+They are based in Cheltenham, Gloucestershire.
+Nick was enthusiastic and said I could come over and ride one.
 He had all 3 colours of the Benelli TRK502 X in stock and said the choice was mine.
 Making an appointment to look at them at the beginning of March, I told him I fancied the grey one.
 I made my way over and found his place on a busy Industrial estate.

 Before I go any further people are going to be asking what the ‘X’ stands for.
 The differences between the TRK502 and the TRK502 X is minimal.
 Both are big machines and can hold a presence on the road, both with 500cc engines.
 The differences are small, TRK502 has a stubby exhaust under the foot pegs and the 502X has a full exhaust (both in stainless steel).
 The TRK502 has smaller alloy wheels and the TRK502 X has larger wired spoke wheels, which means there is a ride height of 800mm and then 840mm on the X, at the saddle.
 With a greater ground clearance on the TRK502 X, because of a few adjustments it means it is better off road.
 There is also a fitted engine bar that extends across the riders shins and gives some protection.